lightdash/lightdash/docs/docs/get-started/setup-a-github-project.md

 #### LIGHTDASH_SECRET
 Heroku generates a secret key for us.
 This is to secure everyone’s individual deployment (it encrypts the session tokens used to log you in).

 You can't access this key and you can't change this key (so don't worry if you're not able to click on it!)

 Just leave this field as it is.

 #### PROFILES_SUB_PATH
 This is the location of your dbt profiles folder in the `GITHUB_REPO` you entered above.

 By default, we've set this to be in the main folder of your dbt project.

 If your `profiles.yml` file is in a sub-folder of your dbt project, then you'll need to include the relative path to the sub-folder where your profiles.yml file is (relative to `GITHUB_REPO`).

 #### PROJECT_SUB_PATH
 This is the location of your dbt project in the `GITHUB_REPO`.

 If your dbt project is in the main folder of your repo (e.g. `lightdash/lightdash-analytics/dbt`), then you don't need to change anything in here.
 You can just leave the `/` we've put in by default.

-If your dbt project is in a sub-folder in your repo, then you'll need to include the relative path to the sub-folder where your dbt project is (relative to `GITHUB_REPO`).
+If your dbt project is in a sub-folder in your repo (e.g. `lightdash/lightdash-analytics/data_modelling/dbt`), then you'll need to include the path to the sub-folder where your dbt project is relative to `GITHUB_REPO` (e.g. `/data_modelling`).

 ## 4. Deploy your Lightdash app instance